Designated and Reserve Funds - 302.1

 The following are policies dictating the carry forward of dollars from one fiscal year to the next.

-- Service Accounts – Those funds generated by charges for a service, such as, copying, but do not fund ongoing salaried positions.
-These units are allowed 100% carryover with a cap of $50,000.
+- Service Accounts.
+These funds are generated by charges for a service, such as, copying, but do not fund ongoing salaried positions.
+These units are allowed 100% carryover with a cap of $25,000.

 C. Reserve Funds